Key Takeaways

 How to Avoid

-For older travelers on a Rockies itinerary, the practical playbook: (1) the Athabasca Glacier is genuinely worth seeing — but the Toe of the Athabasca Glacier Walk (free) gets you within 100 metres of the ice for the same impact at zero cost; (2) the Glacier Skywalk is a $30 add-on that delivers a 5-minute glass-floor selfie photo — skip it; (3) if you want to walk on the glacier itself (genuine experience), book the IceWalks guided glacier hike ($90 adult, 3 hours, with crampons and certified guide) — this is the Canadian-owned alternative to Pursuit's bus tour; (4) for the Icefields Parkway drive itself (Banff to Jasper, 230 km), the FREE viewpoints (Bow Lake, Peyto Lake, Sunwapta Falls, Athabasca Falls) are more meaningful than any paid attraction; (5) AVOID packaged 'Columbia Icefield + Banff + Lake Louise + Peyto Lake' day-tours from Calgary at $200+ — the math doesn't include enough actual on-site time at any single location.
+For older travelers on a Rockies itinerary, the practical playbook: (1) the Athabasca Glacier is genuinely worth seeing — but the Toe of the Athabasca Glacier Walk (free) gets you within 100 meters of the ice for the same impact at zero cost; (2) the Glacier Skywalk is a $30 add-on that delivers a 5-minute glass-floor selfie photo — skip it; (3) if you want to walk on the glacier itself (genuine experience), book the IceWalks guided glacier hike ($90 adult, 3 hours, with crampons and certified guide) — this is the Canadian-owned alternative to Pursuit's bus tour; (4) for the Icefields Parkway drive itself (Banff to Jasper, 230 km), the free viewpoints (Bow Lake, Peyto Lake, Sunwapta Falls, Athabasca Falls) are more meaningful than any paid attraction; (5) Avoid packaged 'Columbia Icefield + Banff + Lake Louise + Peyto Lake' day-tours from Calgary at $200+ — the math doesn't include enough actual on-site time at any single location.
+Skip the $145 Pursuit combo — visit the free Toe of the Athabasca Glacier Walk for the same proximity to ice (within 100 meters).
+The $30 Glacier Skywalk is a 5-minute glass-floor selfie spot worth the time only if you're already on a Skywalk-included combo.
+For an actual on-glacier experience, book IceWalks ($90 for 3 hours with crampons + certified guide).
+For the Icefields Parkway drive (Banff → Jasper, 230 km), the free viewpoints (Bow Lake, Peyto Lake, Sunwapta Falls, Athabasca Falls) are more meaningful than any paid attraction.

 Red Flags